 Bonus tip: Provide your references with a copy of the award criteria/terms of reference when requesting a letter.
 This will give them a better idea of what should be addressed in the letter and will give them some background on the award(s) you are applying for.

 I’m not sure if I qualify for financial need awards.
 Is there an income cut-off level to determine who is eligible to apply for these awards?

 EducationMatters does not have a specific income level to determine which students qualify with respect to financial need.
 While applicants are required to provide proof of family income, EducationMatters takes a number of other criteria into consideration including, but not limited to, living arrangements/family size, unemployment, medical situations and other circumstances impacting finances.

 I’m applying for financial need awards and do not have the required “Notice(s) of Income Tax Assessments”.
 Can I still apply for financial need awards?

 If you have not received the “Notice(s) if Income Tax Assessments” in time for the application deadline, you can still submit your application(s); however, for the interim, you MUST provide some other verification of family income, and are required to submit the “Notice(s) of Income Tax Assessment” as soon as they are received (by June 30).
 Failure to provide this information could result in your disqualification from financial need awards.

 When will I find out if I have received an award?
 Will all applicants, including those that that are not successful, be contacted by EducationMatters?

 All award recipients will be notified by the end of September or early October.
 Successful applicants are contacted as soon as possible after selections are made.
 Due to the number of applications received, EducationMatters is unable to contact every applicant.

-Join the community in Calgary that is working to enhance
+Join the community in Calgary and help enhance

 educational opportunities for our students.